The Girl with All the Gifts: Film adaptation

-Not long after the book's release, M.R.
-Carey announced that the book would be made into a movie, and that the movie's title would differ from the book; it was announced as She Who Brings Gifts.
+Not long after the book's release, M. R. Carey announced that the book would be made into a movie, and that the movie's title would differ from the book; it was announced as She Who Brings Gifts.
 The title was changed in June 2016 to match the book.

 Filming began in May 2015, with newcomer Sennia Nanua in the lead role of Melanie, Gemma Arterton as Helen Justineau, Glenn Close as Caroline Caldwell, and Paddy Considine as Sergeant Parks.
 TV veteran Colm McCarthy directed the movie.
 It is McCarthy's second feature-length film.
 The film's screenplay was adapted by the author.
+Portions of the film were shot on location at the former RAF Upper Heyford site in the former Quick Reaction Alert (QRA) areas and the Northern Bomb stores.
+Mike Carey was included as a "hungry" in the background of the scenes during Melanie's escape from the facility.
 The film, with its title changed back to match the novel, was released on Friday 23 September 2016.

 Prequel

-In 2017, Carey published a prequel novel entitled The Boy on the Bridge about a team of scientists and soldiers on a mission to find a cure for the fungal infection, which is set some time before The Girl with All the Gifts.
+In 2017, Carey published a prequel novel entitled The Boy on the Bridge about a team of scientists and soldiers on a mission to find a cure for the fungal infection, which starts some time before The Girl with All the Gifts.